Re: Local Elections - Turnout.

 To blindly repeat the mantra about not having a right to complain if you don't vote demonstrates a complete lack of understanding of where the problem lies in British politics.

-"The fate of all mankind, I fear, is in the hands of fools" (King Crimson - 1969)
+"The fate of all mankind I fear is in the hands of fools" (Epitaph, King Crimson)